newrelic/terraform-provider-newrelic/website/docs/d/key_transaction.html.markdown

 * `name` - (Required) The name of the key transaction in New Relic.
 * `guid` - (Optional) GUID of the key transaction in New Relic.

--> **NOTE** If the `name` specified in the configuration matches the names of multiple key transaction in the account, the data source will return the first match from the list of all matching key transaction retrieved from the API.
-However, when using the `guid` argument as the search criterion, only the key transaction with that particular guid is returned, as each key transaction has a unique guid.
+-> **NOTE** If the `name` specified in the configuration matches the names of multiple key transactions in the account, the data source will return the first match from the list of all matching key transactions retrieved from the API.
+However, when using the `guid` argument as the search criterion, only the key transaction with that particular GUID is returned, as each key transaction has a unique GUID.

 ## Attributes Reference